Historic Buildings and Photos Town of Parker CO

 - 2001-2002: Study is conducted on the potential expansion/renovation of the Mainstreet Center into a modern performance facility.
 The council declines to explore further at that time due to cost.

-- 2004-2005: Meetings occur between the Town of Parker, Douglas County Libraries and Douglas County School District on possible partnership for an arts center.
-The groups jointly commission a study on partnership for property to the west of Parker’s Town Hall.
+- 2004-2005: Meetings occur between the Town of Parker, Douglas County Libraries and Douglas County School District on a possible partnership for an arts center.
+The groups jointly commission a study on a partnership for property to the west of Parker’s Town Hall.

 - March-June 2006: The Town purchases land west of Town Hall in two parcels for the future development of an arts center, library and retail shops.